ktakashi/sagittarius-xsd/README.md

 # Sagittarius XSD

-This library provides some utilities to handle XSD and XML marshall and unmarshall.
+This library provides some utilities to handle XSD and XML marshal and unmarshal.

 ## XSD to Scheme